Sjyothi21/Health-India/README.md

 ✨ Health India ✨

-This is for online shopping for health website design
+This is for online health tips and knowledge website design

 Web Technologies used: HTML, CSS, JS, Bootstrap